opf/openproject/docs/getting-started/my-account/README.md

 You can delete your own account in **My account**.

-If you cannot see the entry **Delete account** in the **My account** side menu, make sure the option “Users allowed to delete their account” is [activated in the administration](../../system-admin-guide/users-permissions).
+If you cannot see the entry **Delete account** in the **My account** side menu, make sure the option "Users allowed to delete their account" is [activated in the administration](../../system-admin-guide/users-permissions/settings/#user-deletion).

 To delete your account, select **Delete account** from the side menu and enter your login to confirm the deletion.